rodrigozan/griots_node/README.md

-# Griots Nuxt API
+# Griots Node API

-Welcome to **Griots Nuxt API**, the web app for Griots Multiplatform for writers
+Welcome to **Griots Node API**, the web app for Griots Multiplatform for writers

 ## Resources